abanskota/t81_577_data_science/weekly_materials/week13/docs/airflow.md

 ### Basic Airflow concepts

-**Task**: a defined unit of work (these are called operators in Airflow) **Task instance**: an individual run of a single task.
-Task instances also have an indicative state, which could be “running”, “success”, “failed”, “skipped”, “up for retry”, etc.
+- **Task**: a defined unit of work (these are called operators in Airflow)
+- **Task instance**: an individual run of a single task.
+Task instances also state indicating status such as “running”, “success”, “failed”, “skipped”, “up for retry”, etc.
-**DAG**: Directed acyclic graph, a set of tasks with explicit execution order, beginning, and end **DAG run**: individual execution/run of a DAG
+- **DAG**: Directed acyclic graph, a set of tasks with explicit execution order, beginning, and end
+- **DAG run**: individual execution/run of a DAG

 <img src="https://airflow-tutorial.readthedocs.io/en/latest/_images/DAG.png" alt="_images/DAG.png"/>

-### Example
+### Example of workflow implementation in Airflow

 While any ML model can be deployed as workflow, the benefit would be more obvious with the example we follow here.